 Perhaps the words “working out” are just a bit of an understatement.
 Scott’s been hired by his mentor, Steve Catizone, and just got his first recording credit, working with pop star Charli XCX!

 When asked what it was like working with British bad girl Charli XCX, Scott has nothing but nice things to say.
-He also seems non-plussed about her status but rather, seems to genuinely respect her as a musician:
+He seems non-plussed about her status while also being impressed with her talent as a musician:

 “She had a mostly finished song already, and she wanted to do ad lib tracks, and it was all vocals.
 So it was ad-lib tracks and a bunch of stacks for the vocals, for the backgrounds and stuff.
 And then she ultimately decided that she didn’t like the chorus melody she had, so she rewrote the chorus on the spot and then we re-tracked that with all these double harmonies, and everything, so she could bring it back to the producer.”

 A graduate of both the basic audio engineering program and the advanced, Scott was able to tailor his education to suit his needs by training with two mentors.
 For the beginner’s he trained with Steve Catizone at Infinite Music in Boston.
 Once he’d graduated, he decided to move back to Manhattan, where he’s originally from, and do the advanced program under the tutelage of mentors Mark Christensen and Mike Bader at Engine Room Audio.
 But prior to leaving Boston, Scott was smart about setting himself up for future success upon his return.
 He says, “I knew I wanted to go back to New York for a little while, just because I’m from there, when I finished up the program.
 So I told Steve, ‘Look, I’m going to go do the advanced program down there but I’d love to come join the team when I come back up.'”